What is AI in accounting?

 - Quality control: Automation is a powerful tool but clicking "confirm" can become a habit.
 Users need to focus on properly interrogating auto-suggestions.
 Fortunately software also comes with things like find-and-recode to help fix mistakes.

 While artificial intelligence could take on various aspects of accountancy roles, it’s unlikely to replace accountants and bookkeepers altogether.

 From the outside, accountancy looks like a numbers-orientated role.
-But as you’ll know, there’s more to it than meets the eye.
-How you interpret those numbers and convey those messages to clients is what matters most.
+But of course it’s how you interpret those numbers and convey those messages to clients that matters most.

 Building solid, trusting client relationships where you provide strategic business advice is something artificial intelligence can’t replace.
 What it can do is support you in this role by delivering reliable data, analysis, and reports to substantiate your advice.